Blisters and Rucking

 Caring for Existing Blisters

-To drain a blister, wash your hands and sterilize a needle.
-Make a small puncture at the edge and gently press out the fluid.
-Leave the skin flap intact to protect the blister.
-Apply antibiotic ointment and cover with a blister bandage or moleskin.
-This helps prevent infection while still allowing drainage.
+If you need to drain a blister, ensure you follow sterile techniques to avoid infection.
+Start by washing your hands thoroughly and sterilizing a needle with alcohol.
+Make a small puncture at the edge of the blister and gently press out the fluid, keeping the skin flap intact to protect the blister from bacteria.
+After draining, apply an antibiotic ointment to the area and cover it with a blister bandage or moleskin.
+This method prevents infection while allowing the blister to drain safely.

 Knowing When to Take a Break